Church of St. Francis Xavier - New York City

 Van Pelt, William T., comp.
 The Hook Opus List, 1829-1916 in Facsimile.
 Richmond: The Organ Historical Society, 1991.

-The American Organ Archives of the Organ Historical Society: E. & G.G.
+Organ Historical Society.
+E. & G.G.
 Hook & Hastings organ case.